fentosc/academic-kickstart/content/papers/_index.md

 <p style='margin-left:1em;'>
 In this note we assess the impact of NAFTA on wages in Mexico by focusing on some features of Mexico’s labor market.
 We find that:
 <ul>
-<li> Despite NAFTA, average wages in Mexico did not increase from their pre-NAFTA levels, although in its absence they would have been marginally lower.</li>
+<li> Despite NAFTA, average <b>wages in Mexico did not increase from their pre-NAFTA levels</b>, although in its absence they would have been marginally lower.</li>
-<li> So long as Mexico’s current domestic regulations remain — particularly those pertaining to labor and social insurance — it is unlikely that the U.S.-Mexico-Canada Agreement (USMCA), the trade pact that superseded NAFTA in 2019, will lead to higher average wages.</li>
+<li> So long as Mexico’s current domestic regulations remain — particularly those pertaining to labor and social insurance — it is <b>unlikely that the U.S.-Mexico-Canada Agreement (USMCA)</b>, the trade pact that superseded NAFTA in 2019, <b>will lead to higher average wages</b>.</li>
-<li> If the USMCA increases labor costs significantly in the USMCA-related segment of the economy, aggregate productivity in Mexico may suffer.</li>
+<li> If the USMCA increases labor costs significantly in the USMCA-related segment of the economy, <b>aggregate productivity in Mexico may suffer</b>.</li>
 </ul>
 </p>
 <p style='margin-bottom:1em; margin-right:1em; text-align:right;'>  <a href="https://www.brookings.edu/essay/usmca-forward-building-a-more-competitive-inclusive-and-sustainable-north-american-economy-labor/"><b> Read the full note </b></a>